 So I phoned up HPC several times, the phone rang out the first 2 times.
 They boast about having 3 lines but clearly only answer 1 of them.
 I got a relatively cheerful voice on the phone who frankly couldn't care less about my problems.
 He knew that the laser ply had changed and he said that I should have been told the day before.
 They are having trouble with the previous supplier so are now stocking both.
 When I explained that I had orders to fulfil from people expecting the white wood he couldn't get off the phone fast enough.

 So where do I go now, I could send the wood back but I need something to cut.
 I could email them and ask for a better response but my last 3 emails asking for technical information and flyers to promote their company have been met with single line responses that completely ignore the content of the email. (yes I was actually going to advocate people buy their base model at Maker Faires) Every time you email they ask you to phone and every time you phone they ask you to email.
 It's a company that can't give a straight answer and just don't seem to a give toss about it's hobbyist customers.
-I for one will be telling people to avoid them in the future, the ebay men in China always seem more than happy to answer my questions quickly and promptly.
+The ebay men in China always seem more than happy to answer my questions quickly and promptly.